3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

-It should be noted that Figs. \ref{jxByz}a and \ref{jxByz}b show two modes of MI along the jet radius, indicated by two arrows with MI in Fig. \ref{ByBxz}c along the jet radius ($z$) in the $x$ - $z$ plane, which are recognized through two concentric orange rings with few (six) bunched currents along the poloidal direction (the jet centre is located at the middle of panels) in the $y-z$ plane.

-Figure \ref{jxByz}c shows the non-linear stage where the MI modes are dissipated whilst at $x/\Delta=900$ the center MI reappears.
-Near the jet head, at $x/\Delta=1050$, Fig. \ref{jxByz}e shows the weak MI, consistent with Fig. \ref{3DBV}c.
-Figure \ref{jxByz} also demonstrates that the change of polarity is more prominent at approximately $x/\Delta=900$ (see also Fig. \ref{Btot}b), where the distortion and filamentary evolution is more evident with a slight weakening of the magnetic field and a consequent reorganization at the non-linear stage (transition from panel b to d).

-To investigate the transition from the late linear stage to the non-linear stage, we plot in Figure \ref{ReconS} the 3D magnetic field vectors within a cuboid of $600 < x/\Delta < 950$, $256<y/\Delta, z/\Delta < 506$ (indicated by the blue dashed square in Fig. \ref{By4}c and \ref{By4}d) at t =$1000\, \omega_{\rm pe}^{-1}$ for e$^{\pm}$ and e$^{-}$ - p$^{+}$ jets.
-For the magnetic field to be given inside the jet, the plots show half of the regions clipped at the center of jet in the $x$ - $z$ plane ($381 < y/\Delta < 506$).
+To investigate the transition from the late linear stage to the non-linear stage, Figure \ref{ReconS} shows the 3D magnetic field vectors within a cuboid of $600 < x/\Delta < 950$, $256<y/\Delta, z/\Delta < 506$ (indicated by the red dashed square in Fig. \ref{By4}c and \ref{By4}d) at t =$1000\, \omega_{\rm pe}^{-1}$ for e$^{\pm}$ and e$^{-}$ - i$^{+}$ jets.
+For the magnetic field to be shown inside the jet, the plots depict half of the jet regions clipped at the center of jet in the $x$ - $z$ plane ($381 < y/\Delta < 506$).
 Note that these plots overlap with Fig. \ref{3DBV} at $x/\Delta = 770$.
-Beyond $x/\Delta=750$, for the e$^{\pm}$ jet a magnetic field disruption of the outer mode of the MI occurs resulting in disordering via a non-linear saturation of the kKHI \& MI that is seen up to $x/\Delta \approx 950$.
-Around $x/\Delta = 780$ the magnetic field near the jet boundary dissipates and the magnetic field near the centre of the jet gets dissipated, around $x/\Delta = 820$.
+Beyond $x/\Delta=750$ for the e$^{\pm}$ jet, a magnetic field disruption of the outer mode of the MI occurs, resulting in a disordering via a non-linear saturation of the kKHI \& MI, that is seen up to $x/\Delta \approx 950$.
+Around $x/\Delta = 780$ as the magnetic field near the jet boundary dissipates, the magnetic field near the centre of the jet gets dissipated around $x/\Delta = 820$.

-Figure \ref{ReconS}a shows the growing of kKHI and MI (and of WI), as well as the generation of two modes of MIs (indicated by two lines in Fig. \ref{ByBxz}c), along the jet radius ($z$) up to $x/\Delta = 750$.
-Note that without the magnetic field the jets propagate collimated, but instabilities push the jet particles out of the original jet boundary, as shown in Fig. \ref{Lorentz}, in particular at the non-linear stage.
-Moreover, in Fig. \ref{By4} all jets are collimated most probably due to the MI.
-On the other hand with a toroidal magnetic field the MI grows stronger, therefore the jet (jet electrons) are stronger collimated.
+Figure \ref{ReconS}a shows the growth of the kKHI and MI (and of the WI) as well as the generation of two modes of MIs (indicated by the two red dotted lines in Fig. \ref{ByBxz}c), along the jet radius ($z$) up to $x/\Delta = 750$.
+These correspond to the groups of accelerated and decelerated bunches of electrons in the calculated phase-space distributions shown in, e.g., Fig. \ref{dphas}c.

+Note that without the magnetic field the jets propagate collimated, but instabilities push the jet particles out of the original jet boundary, as shown in Figs. \ref{Lorentz}a,b, in particular at the non-linear stage.
+Moreover, in Figs. \ref{By4}c,d all jets are collimated most probably due to the MI.
+On the other hand with a toroidal magnetic field the MI grows stronger, therefore the jet electrons are stronger collimated.